Art show riot reflects religious divide in new Tunisia

 One of the most controversial works on display was an installation depicting veiled women as punching bags.
 Another showed veiled women in a pile of stones, a comment on the stoning of adulteresses in Islam.
 The work that caused most anger spelt the words "Sobhan Allah" or "Glory to God" in ants.

-While condemning the violence, which killed one person, the culture and religious affairs ministers also criticised the artists for crossing the shifting limits of free expression.
+While condemning the violence, which killed one person, the culture and religious affairs ministers also criticized the artists for crossing the shifting limits of free expression.

 Tempers have since calmed.
 But the incidents were the latest to raise fears among secular intellectuals that the freedoms won when last year's revolt ousted secular dictator Zine al-Abidine Ben Ali are slowly being circumscribed by religious mores imposed by zealots, not the once-feared police.